TCC-SocialNetwork/social_framework/README.md

 > This module provides the logic to work with the schedule of social network users, how to create, enter, invite, confirm, exit and remove events.

 > The struct of relationships was built as follow: An Schedule belongs to a user and have a many to many association with Event through a Participant_Event, which has a confirmed attribute indicating whether the user has confirmed the event or is pending.
-Beyond an event be able to be present in various schedules, an event have a title, a description, a date and start time, a date and finish time, can or can not have an associated route and if the evente is particular an another user will only be able participate in the event if it is invited, if not particular any user can enter the event.
+Beyond an event be able to be present in various schedules, an event have a title, a description, a date and start time, a date and finish time, can or can not have an associated route and if the event is particular an another user will only be able participate in the event if it is invited, if not particular any user can enter the event.

 > To create a new event uses the method 'create_event', defined in Schedule Class.
 The following is the method signature.